In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Make sure this button is pressed in, and then try the electric starter again.

-If your electric start panel doesn't have a circuit protector button, then it probably has an actual fuse inside.
-You can open the panel up and check and/or replace this fuse and then try the electric starter again.
+If your electric start panel has no circuit protector button, it probably has an actual fuse inside.
+You can open the panel up, check and/or replace this fuse, and then try the electric starter again.

 Reason #3: Reversed Wiring

-Obviously, the engine won't ever start this way, but, since it sounds like it's just not cranking over, it can be very confusing.
+The engine won't ever start this way, but since it sounds like it's just not cranking over, it can be very confusing.

 Don't worry, we all do things like this.
 Fortunately, this issue is quick and easy to diagnose and fix.

-First, make sure the black wire is connected to the negative terminal on the battery, and to a suitable grounding point on the other end, such as one of the bolts that mount the engine to the frame.
+First, ensure the black wire is connected to the negative terminal on the battery and to a suitable grounding point on the other end, such as one of the bolts that mount the engine to the frame.

-Next, make sure the red wire is connected to the positive terminal on the battery, and to the post on the back of the starter solenoid.
+Next, ensure the red wire is connected to the positive terminal on the battery and the post on the back of the starter solenoid.

 Make sure they are tight and clean connections.
-Once you're sure the battery is wired properly, try the electric starter again.
+Once the battery is wired correctly, try the electric starter again.

 Comments